CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 NASA will use technology and spacecraft developed by private companies to conduct science and exploration.

 This is already happening with the CLPS program.
-NASA is paying private companies to develop landers that can land on the Moon.
+NASA is paying private companies to develop Moon landers.
 NASA provides the experiments.
 The private companies provide the landers.

 This is the first era of commercializing space.
 NASA provides funding, technical expertise, and the payload.
 In the next era, private space companies provide End-to-End solutions for missions.